Name and location of repository

 Existence and location of copies

 Preferred citation: Oral history interview with Tom McCall, by Steve Lorton, SR 298, Oregon Historical Society Research Library.

-Incomplete transcript (10 pages) and index (3 pages) are available for in-person use at the Oregon Historical Society Research Library.
+index (3 pages) available for in-person use at the Oregon Historical Society Research Library.

 Description control element